 Now in its seventh year, the Keith Wetmore 1L Fellowship for Excellence, Diversity, and Inclusion program recognizes and supports the career advancement of highly motivated first-year law students who are members of historically underrepresented groups in the legal industry.
 The fellowship is named after chair emeritus Keith Wetmore, in honor of his dedication and commitment to diversity and inclusion, both within the firm and in the legal profession.

 The program provides outstanding law students who have demonstrated academic excellence, leadership, and community involvement with the opportunity to see, experience, and benefit from working with talented colleagues.

 As part of the summer associate program’s regional training, the Fellows also attend Unconscious Bias training, and a Spotlight on D+I program, giving them the opportunity to engage in an activity and discussion around the firm’s D+I programs and initiatives.
-Along with paid summer associate positions, the incoming Fellows receive ongoing mentoring and a stipend.
+Along with summer associate positions, the incoming Fellows receive ongoing mentoring and a stipend.
 Fellows also meet regularly with the D+I team throughout the summer.

-Each year, Fellows are selected from a competitive pool of applicants and are invited to join the firm as paid summer associates.
+Each year, Fellows are selected from a competitive pool of applicants and are invited to join the firm as summer associates.
 The fellowship program provides training and mentorship opportunities critical to professional development.
 Upon successful completion of the fellowship, Fellows have the option to return as second-year summer associates.